-How to Manage Summer Crowds and Heat at Universal Studios Hollywood
+How to Beat the Heat and Manage Summer Crowds at Universal Studios Hollywood

 Hit the Lower Lot in the Morning for the Shortest Lines

 The morning hours offer the shortest lines of the day, especially in the Lower Lot.
-There is usually no line to very short lines for the first hour for Jurassic Park, The Mummy and Transformers.
+There is usually no line to very short lines for the first hour for Jurassic World — The Ride, Revenge of the Mummy and Transformers: The Ride-3D.
 You can hop on those rides first thing and get the Lower Lot done for the day if you hit them early.
-If you go on Jurassic Park last out of those three, your wet clothes can keep you cool for some time as you head up to the Upper Lot.
+We like to hit Jurassic World and then The Mummy to cool off.
+Your wet clothes can keep you cool for some time as you head up to the Upper Lot.
 Other fun things to do in the Lower Lot include meeting dinosaurs and Transformers.
 Sometimes, the Lower Lot does not open as soon as the park opens, and if that's the case, hit Harry Potter and the Forbidden Journey first before attempting to head down to the Lower Lot.

 Maximize Your Time with a Touring Plan